-So how are feeling with your first year as CEO now behind you?
+So how are you feeling with your first year as CEO now behind you?
 Sum up for us your first year in the role.

 Rich Goudis: Mostly successful I would say.
 2017 was a year of transition for us, complying with the FTC order in the U.S. was obviously a big priority.
 I had been the executive tasked with the implementation back in 2016, so making sure that we were in compliance and sustainable going forward was crucial.
 Our North American business pivoted in July 2017 and we made a tremendous recovery by the end of the year.
 Net sales Q1 of 2018 were up 7 percent over the prior year’s first quarter.
 So, we have had an amazing, resilient recovery.

 What were your goals at the beginning of your tenure?
 Are they the same today or different?

 Rich: I think they’re very similar.
 Again, I realize that some of the most important things a new CEO can do are to set out a simple game plan in the beginning and don’t change too much.
 It takes time to get your message all the way down to 8,500 employees, let alone hundreds of thousands of members.
 So, when you change your message from the top, it has to be well thought out, not a flavor of the month.

 Curious about the backstory of why you added ‘Nutrition’ to your company name.
 How did that come to be?